Pharmacy Residency Program - Sarasota

 • Teaching and Education

-The teaching and education experience is designed to further enhance the resident’s skills in teaching, precepting, facilitating, and disseminating knowledge.
+The 12-month teaching and education experience is designed to further enhance the resident’s skills in teaching, precepting, facilitating, and disseminating knowledge.
 Throughout the residency year, the resident will have the opportunity to take part in a variety of teaching opportunities.
 This will be accomplished through modeling and coaching of the residents throughout the year.
 Residents will be exposed to multiple methods of teaching, environments for learning, and a variety of audiences.
 Teaching opportunities may come in the form of formal (e.g., ACPE approved CE) or informal lectures to pharmacy students (e.g., Resident/Student Case Conference), physicians, nurses, other health care professionals, or the public, or may come in the form of developing written educational materials.

 Each resident must complete the following presentations:

-• SRSHP ACPE-approved CE in Fall
+• One-hour ACPE-approved CE

 • Poster or Platform presentation at Sarasota Memorial Interprofessional Research Conference